Apisai Naqalevu

 Apisai Naqalevu, or Apisai Naqaliva, (born 21 August 1989) is a Fijian rugby union and rugby sevens player who plays as a centre.

 Biography

 He was born in the Naitasiri province, in the village of Botenaulu.
 He began playing rugby at the age of nine with the Muaira District School in Naitasiri.
 He represents the Suva team in the Digicel Cup that he won in 2012.
 He worked in his country as a police officer.

+He married his girlfriend in August 2022.